utelecon/utelecon.github.io/en/utokyo_account/mfa/index.md

 ## Q&A

 ### How can I cancel my MFA application or terminate the use of MFA?
-We recommend that you use MFA for security reasons, and we normally will not terminate the use of MFA.
+We strongly recommend that you use MFA for security reasons, and we normally will not terminate the use of MFA.
 However, if you need to terminate MFA use for unavoidable circumstances, please contact the [Technical Support Desk via email](/support/#email-form).
-(Please note that we may not be able to accomodate all requests.)
+(Please note that we may not be able to accommodate all requests.)

-Note that although you can change <mark>"Enable MFA?"</mark><!-- change to actual question --> to "No" on the <mark>"MFA Application Form"</mark><!--Replace form name later --> in the UTokyo Account User Menu, this does not actually turn off MFA completely.
-Please do not make this change, as it may affect the use of some systems.
+Note that although you can change <mark>"Enable MFA?"</mark><!-- change to actual question --> to “No” on the <mark>"MFA Application Form"</mark><!--Replace form name later --> in the UTokyo Account User Menu, this operation does not actually turn off MFA completely.
+Please do not click “No”, as it may cause problems in your systems’ authentication process.

 ### Why is MFA identity verification sometimes not requested upon sign-in?

 If you have already verified your identity earlier and the information has been saved in the system, you may not be asked to verify your identity again.
-(This may happen in some systems using UTokyo Account and not in others because the sign-in information is retained for different for various systems.)
+(This may happen in some systems using UTokyo Account and not in others because the retention period of the sign-in information is different on each system.)